Is Fishing Safe In Early Pregnancy?

 Yes, you can have fish during your first trimester of pregnancy!
 The FDA, EPA and the 2015-2020 Dietary Guidelines for Americans all recommend that pregnant women eat at least 8 ounces and up to 12 ounces (340 grams) of a variety of seafood lower in mercury per week.

-Read also What Do Cajuns Call Crappie?
-(Discover Everything You Need To Know)
+Read also How Long Do Crappies Live?
+(Here’s What You Need To Know)

 Seafood is an excellent source of protein, omega-3 fatty acids and other nutrients that are important for both you and your baby’s health.